Department of the Army, DoD.

 (c) Commanders can grant limited temporary registration for up to 30 days, pending permanent registration, or in other circumstances for longer terms.

-(e) Army Installation commanders will establish local visitor identification for individuals who will be on installation for less than 30 days.
+(f) Army Installation commanders may establish local visitor identification for individuals who will be on installation for less than 30 days.
 The local policy will provide for use of temporary passes that establish a start and end date for which the pass is valid.
-Army installation commanders must refer to AR 190-16 Chapter 2 for guidance concerning installation access control.
-(Air Force, see AFI 31-204).
+Army installation commanders must refer to AR 190-13, chapter 8, for guidance concerning installation access control (Air Force, see AFI 31-113).
 Other Armed Services and DLA may develop and issue visitor passes locally.

 Personnel seeking to register their POVs on military installations within the United States or its territories and in overseas areas will comply with the following requirements.
 (Registration in overseas commands may be modified in accordance with international agreements or military necessity.)

-(a) Possess a valid state, overseas command, host nation or international drivers license (within appropriate classification), supported by DD Form 2, or other appropriate identification for DOD civilians, contractors and retirees.
-DA Form 1602, Civilian Identification Card, is limited for identification on Army installations only.
+(a) Possess a valid state, overseas command, host nation or international drivers license (within appropriate classification), supported by a DD Form 2-Series Identification Card, or other appropriate identification for DOD civilians, contractors and retirees.

 (b) Possess a certificate of state registration as required by the state in which the vehicle is registered.